 i) Brakes: Must be those provided by the manufacturer.
-The replacement of worn linings is authorised and their system of attachment is free, provided the dimensions of inner friction surfaces remain unchanged (Art 252 m), Servoassistance and pressure limiting valves are only permitted when duly recognised by an homologation concerning a number of identical cars equal to that required for basic recognition.
+The replacement of worn linings is authorised and their system of attachment is free, provided the dimensions of inner friction surfaces remain unchanged (Art 252 m).
+Servoassistance and pressure limiting valves are only permitted when duly homologated concerning a number of identical cars equal to that required for basic homologation.